cityofaustin/ags-service-publisher/README.md

 This report type checks the health of services on ArcGIS Server and reports whether each service is started or stopped.

-Additionally, for MapServer and GeocodeServer services, a query is run against each service and information about the results, including response time and any error messages, are added to the report.
+Additionally, for MapServer, ImageServer and GeocodeServer services, a query is run against each service and information about the results, including response time and any error messages, are added to the report.

 Useful for determining which services are stopped, running slowly, or returning errors.